robotpony/Presto/README.md

 	public function list(/* … */) { return array(); }

-More complex resources are possible using container requests, custom rewrite rules, and by adding specific handlers.
+More complex resources are possible using container requests a, multipart delegation, and custom rewrite rules.
 For example, you could add a `seeds` branch to the `apple` resource.

-Getting a list of seeds would map to:
+	/* Built in multipart delegation */
 	public function list_seeds(/* … */) { return array(); }

+Additional segments of a URI automatically map to parameters.

+	/* GET apples/seeds/14421.json */
+	public function get_seeds(array(14421), /*…*/) { return array(); }

+Containers are just folders of APIs, which are mapped by specific `HTACCESS` rules.
+By default, all APIs are assumed to be at the API route or in containers.
+More specific rules can be added to improve performance, or just to specifically limit the responses your service gives.

 ## Errors and statuses